-On September 21, 2012, we entered into a loan and security agreement with Silicon Valley Bank providing for a \$12.0 million term loan facility, which we refer to as the term loan facility.
-We will use the net proceeds from the term loan facility for working capital and general business purposes.
+On September 21, 2012, we entered into a loan and security agreement providing for a \$12.0 million term loan facility, which we refer to as the term loan facility.
+We used the net proceeds from the term loan facility for working capital and general business purposes.

-The term loan facility provides for a term loan of \$12.0 million and matures on the earlier of (i) September 21, 2013 and (ii) the date on which such facility is accelerated following the occurrence of an event of default.
-The term loan facility provides for interest on the term loan, at our option, at the prime rate as published in the Wall Street Journal minus 0.75%, or a LIBOR-based rate plus a margin of 2.00%.
-We selected the one-month LIBOR-based rate and can select a new interest rate option after the month expires.
+The term loan facility provided for a term loan of \$12.0 million and was scheduled to mature on the earlier of (i) September 21, 2013 and (ii) the date on which such facility is accelerated following the occurrence of an event of default.
+The term loan facility provided for interest on the term loan, at our option, at the prime rate as published in the Wall Street Journal minus 0.75%, or a LIBOR-based rate plus a margin of 2.00%.
+We selected the one-month LIBOR-based rate and could select a new interest rate option after the month expires.

-On December 24, 2012, we paid down \$6.0 million of our term loan facility.
-As of December 31, 2012, we had \$6.0 million in outstanding borrowings under the term loan facility.
+On December 24, 2012, we paid down \$6.0 million of the term loan and on March 25, 2013, we paid off the remaining outstanding balance of \$6.0 million.
+As of December 31, 2013, we had no outstanding debt.